keepassium/KeePassium/README.md

 ## Author and Credits

-KeePassium is created and maintained by [Andrei Popleteev](http://popleteev.com) (also responsible for [KeePassB for BlackBerry 10](https://github.com/anmipo/keepassb)).
+KeePassium is created and maintained by [Andrei Popleteev](http://popleteev.com), founder of [KeePassium Labs](https://keepassium.com).

 The project would not be the same without some third-party components: